shmmsra/byoa/README.md

 - Ensure the model name matches your provider's requirements

 **Clipboard content not detected**
-- Grant clipboard permissions to the application in System Settings → Privacy & Security
+- **macOS**: Grant clipboard permissions to the application in System Settings → Privacy & Security
+- **Windows**: Ensure the application has necessary permissions
 - Try copying text again after the assistant window opens

 **Build errors**